“The General Must Die”

 |Set Decoration||Ralph Sylos|

-Epilogue – based upon the teleplay by John Dunkel and story by John C. Champion
+Epilogue – based upon “The General Must Die,” a teleplay by John Dunkel and story by John C. Champion

-(JESS and ANDY are guarding the two surviving Brandon men in the barn.
-SLIM and JONESY are changing the stagecoach team.
+(JESS HARPER and ANDY SHERMAN are guarding the two surviving Brandon men in the barn.
+SLIM SHERMAN and JONESY are changing the stagecoach team.
 The stagecoach driver, WILSON, is on the driver’s seat.)

 WILSON: That was fast, Slim.
 Exactly four o’clock.